Mccaryr/CLI_FreeTimes/README.md

 This gem was written by Mccaryr.

-This Ruby Gem provides a CLI to view the local events in Columbia SC for the week.
-The user will be able to choose what day and will receive a numbered list of events that they may choose from.
-The user will then enter the corresponding number to the event and they will receive details on the chosen event!
+This Ruby Gem provides a CLI to view the greatest movies of all time by ranking.
+The user will receive a numbered list of movies that they may choose from.
+The user will then enter the corresponding number to the movie and they will receive details on the chosen movie!